DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Security-Identity-Compliance-Services/README2.md

 Your app connects to RDS.

-❌ Hardcoded DB password in code
+❌ Hardcoded DB password in code <br>
 ✅ Use Secrets Manager:

 * Store DB creds